If you have children going back to school, make sure they are up-to-date on immunizations their school requires. Otherwise, they can’t enroll.

 - Pneumococcal conjugate – 4 doses

-Middle and high school: Students entering the 7th grade need two doses of meningococcal conjugate.
-The first is as they enter 7th grade or by 12 years old, whichever comes first.
-A booster dose is now required for students entering the 12th grade or by 17 years old, whichever comes first.
+Middle and high school: Students entering the seventh grade need two doses of meningococcal conjugate.
+The first is as they enter seventh grade or by 12 years old, whichever comes first.
+A booster dose is required for students entering the 12th grade or by 17 years old, whichever comes first.

 Required immunizations for South Carolina schools